How Can You Create A Business Natural Disaster Plan?

 - Take time to plan evacuation routes and exits from your facility and mark them.

 - Designate staff 'safety wardens' to guide and assist any emergency efforts, including regular drills.
+Businesses should conduct emergency training exercises with all employees as frequently as needed to reinforce proper reaction times and responses.

 For more information about emergency safety procedures, visit the Federal Emergency Management Agency (FEMA).

-Secure your assets
+Secure your assets with a business natural disaster plan.

 Effective disaster preparedness means protecting your critical business assets.
 These may include your facilities, equipment, software, and data.
 Depending on where you're located, there may be measures you can take to shore up your facility against natural disasters: